Ballynure: Places of interest

 The Ballynure Elementary School for Primary Education (often known simply as Ballynure Primary School) is only school in the village and surrounding areas until Ballyclare.
 It is also one of six schools in Northern Ireland classed as "Elementary Schools".
 The School was founded in 1930.

 The Ballynure Cemetery is the oldest cemetery in all Newtownabbey and second oldest in all Antrim.

+There are three churches within the village of Ballynure.
+Christ Church (Church of Ireland), Ballynure Presbyterian Church, and Ballynure Methodist Church.

 Additional information

 Jonathan Swift, the writer of Gulliver's Travels, was responsible for the Ballynure parish of the Church of Ireland, during his time as prebend of Kilroot.

 The Clements family, who lived at Clements Hill outside the village, were the ancestors of Samuel Langhorne Clemens, better known as Mark Twain.
 Twain, who was author of works including The Adventures of Tom Sawyer, was described by William Faulkner as 'the father of American literature.'
 His grandfather Samuel Clemens emigrated to America and Twain was born in Florida, Missouri, in November 1835.
 One of his ancestors, Henry Clements, was Mayor of Carrickfergus in 1696 and another is said to have fought for William of Orange at the Battle of the Boyne six years earlier.

-In 2007, Ballynure started a fair, which is now known as the "Yearly Ballynure fair".
-Along with the May Fair in Ballyclare, this fair is one of the very few yearly fairs in the U.K. where animals can be bought, although unlike the May Fair (which sells horses) the Ballynure Fair has only been known to sell cows.

 In 2017, the village established "Ballynature Day", currently the largest nature convention in Northern Ireland.